wanghaohappy1/coding_problems/leetcode/medium/README.md

 Use two pointers and no additional space; Another approacth is to use hashmap to store visited value and corresponding index and check if needed counterpart is in the map

+* 3 Sum:

+Sort the array first, try elements in the sorted array as a, then use two pointers on the remaining right subarray to find b,c such that b+c=-a (sorting because we can consider a:small,b:mid,c:large).
+Skip duplicates while moving pointers.

+* 3 Sum Closest:

+Similar to threeSum, just need to update final result white traversing

+* 4 Sum:

+Similar to 3Sum, just add another loop between outside for loop and inside while loop.
+Another approach: for every pair of two numbers in the array, store the sums and the index pairs in a hashmap, then perform lookup in hashmap to find two pairs that sum to the target

 <a name="Strings"/>